Aliases for COPB1 Gene

 This gene encodes a protein subunit of the coatomer complex associated with non-clathrin coated vesicles.
 The coatomer complex, also known as the coat protein complex 1, forms in the cytoplasm and is recruited to the Golgi by activated guanosine triphosphatases.
 Once at the Golgi membrane, the coatomer complex may assist in the movement of protein and lipid components back to the endoplasmic reticulum.
 Alternatively spliced transcript variants have been described. [provided by RefSeq, Jan 2009]

 GeneCards Summary for COPB1 Gene

 COPB1 (Coatomer Protein Complex Subunit Beta 1) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
+Among its related pathways are Golgi-to-ER retrograde transport and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
 GO annotations related to this gene include binding and structural molecule activity.

 UniProtKB/Swiss-Prot for COPB1 Gene